Skip to Main Content

 • Think about the topic and how you want to approach it.
 What information do you want to find?

 • Do a little general research on the topic.
-Check out an encyclopedia (Britannica Online) or a dictionary.
+Check out an encyclopedia (Britannica Online), a dictionary or Oxford: Very Short Introductions.
 Look in your textbook or another book on the topic.

 • List the type of information you want.
 You may want a history of the topic or statistics, or experiments, pros and cons, or a biography.